Home Artists Posts Import Register

 We’ll talk later.

 The group was swallowed by the mist and soon disappeared from his other senses.
 Kai couldn’t wait to get to a warm place, though he had to figure out how to explain his elemental magic—the teleportation especially.
-For now, his best policy was to avoid them.
+For now, his best policy was to avoid the trio.

 Thank the spirits I didn’t show my sword.